fsantanna/pingus/ceu/README.md

 #### Céu

-As discussed in @SEC_REF[[dispatching-hierarchies-1]], entities in Céu do not update through dispatching hierarchies, but directly in reaction to events.
+As discussed in @SEC_REF[[dispatching-hierarchies-1]], entities in Céu do not update through dispatching hierarchies, but instead react directly to events.
-This way, the pausing technique applied to the implementation in C++ is not effective.
+This way, the pausing technique applied in C++ is not effective to the implementation in Céu.

 In Céu, the button communicates with the rest of the application through the event `go_pause_toggle` [[![X]][ceu_input_ui]]: